pinakkk/Tabloom/README.md

 - **Dynamic Backgrounds**: Automatic background wallpaper changes or animated backgrounds to keep your browsing fresh.
 - **To-Do List Functionality**: Keep track of your tasks right from your new tab page.

+## Prototypes
+Initial Wireframe is available in prototypes folder.

 ## Installation

 1. Clone this repository: